 During your assessments in this training plan, ensure you are using perfect form and range of motion.
 If that means less reps, that’s fine.
-Proctors of the Ranger PFT are notoriously strict – don’t cheat the movements.
+Proctors of the RPA are notoriously strict – don’t cheat the movements.
 Leave no doubt that each rep for each assessment exercise is a ‘good’ rep.

 - Tue: Bodyweight Strength